python/mypy/docs/source/kinds_of_types.rst

     deserialize_named_tuple((1, 2))  # Argument 1 to "deserialize_named_tuple" has incompatible type "Tuple[int, int]"; expected "NamedTuple"

+  Note, that behavior is highly experimental, non-standard, and can be not supported by other type checkers.

 .. _type-of-class:

 The type of class objects